In this disorder, the person has a sensation of movement or spinning that is often described as dizziness.

 The use of the code is recommended for temporary relief of lightheadedness.
-Para-HEEL and Vertigo-HEEL is also suggested for vertigo.
+Para-HEEL and Vertigo-HEEL are also suggested for vertigo.

-Several individual agents, it is better to avoid them.
+Several individual agents it is better to avoid.

-Recently, this drug, approved by the FDA for smoking cessation, was reported to be helpful in treating cerebellar ataxia (Zesiewicz et al, 2009).
+Recently, this drug, approved by the FDA for smoking cessation, was reported to help treat cerebellar ataxia (Zesiewicz et al., 2009).

-It is extremely surprising to find an agent that improves disorders caused by genetic damage to neurons.
+It is shocking to find an agent that improves disorders caused by genetic damage to neurons.

-It is also disturbing that the number of individuals in the trial (7) was exactly the same as the number of authors in the study.
+It is also disturbing that the number of individuals in the trial (7) was precisely the same as the number of authors in the study.

-In other words, it seems to us that if this drug were effective, the number of subjects should be higher since patients with cerebellar disorders are common.
+In other words, it seems to us that if this drug were adequate, the number of subjects should be higher since patients with cerebellar disorders are typical.

 This medicine is developed for angina (heart disorder).
-It has been reported to be useful in a variety of disorders (Soto et al, 2013), including Meniere’s disease.
+It has been reported to be helpful in a variety of disorders (Soto et al., 2013), including Meniere’s disease.

 The evidence for this drug work is currently weak.
 For example, it is reported to be “as effective” as betahistine.

-Trimetazidine can also induce a large number of CNS disorders, largely similar to those produced by dopamine antigonists (ie, similar to haloperidol-Haldol).
+Trimetazidine can also induce many CNS disorders, mainly similar to those produced by dopamine antagonists (i.e., similar to haloperidol-Haldol).

 This drug is primarily a glutamate (NMDA) blocker and can be a vestibular suppressant.

-It was approved in the United States for the prevention of the progression of Alzheimer’s disease.
-It is also reported to act on 5HT3, D2, and various cholinergic receptors (Soto et al, 2013).
+It was approved in the United States to prevent the progression of Alzheimer’s disease.
+It is also reported to act on 5HT3, D2, and various cholinergic receptors (Soto et al., 2013).